Privately Funded Border Wall Near Completion In New Mexico

 Kobach added that We Build the Wall aims to supplement the government's efforts to secure the border by filling in gaps in the existing wall.
 He said he was satisfied with the project's results without governmental resources.

-"We do have agility, and speed and determination, and that's what I hope you see on display when you look at this wall," Kobach said.
+"We do have agility and speed and determination, and that's what I hope you see on display when you look at this wall," Kobach said.

-Project founder Brian Kolfage claimed that the new wall has already deterred immigrants from crossing the border illegally, and he says it will relieve some of the duties of border patrol agents in the area.
+Kolfage said that the new wall has already deterred immigrants from crossing the border illegally and that it will relieve some of the duties of Border Patrol agents in the area.

 "We can patch one hole, it's gonna leak somewhere else," Kolfage said.
 "But it starts funneling people toward these other holes.
-Border patrol agents no longer have to worry about this hole."
+Border Patrol agents no longer have to worry about this hole."

 The El Paso sector has seen a huge surge in legal and illegal border crossings in recent months.
-On one night earlier this week, Customs and Border Protection say they apprehended 1,036 migrants attempting to cross the dry Rio Grande river bed.
+On one night earlier this week, Customs and Border Protection says it apprehended 1,036 migrants attempting to cross the dry Rio Grande riverbed.

 Still, CBP told NPR that this privately funded wall project was completed in an area that was not prioritized for border wall construction.
-CBP said the wall is not connected with their work, and added that the agency will continue to fulfill its standard role in the areas where the private barrier has already been constructed.
+CBP said the wall is not connected with their work and added that the agency will continue to fulfill its standard role in the areas where the private barrier has already been constructed.

 We Build the Wall

 Kolfage spearheaded an original GoFundMe campaign for the wall in December that received over $20 million in donations from thousands of contributors in its first few weeks.
-He subsequently created a Florida-based nonprofit called We Build the Wall, Inc., which currently raises money to finance the project.
+He subsequently created a Florida-based nonprofit called We Build the Wall Inc., which currently raises money to finance the project.

-According to their website, the campaign's ultimate goal is to raise $1 billion.
+According to the group's website, the campaign's ultimate goal is to raise $1 billion.
 Kolfage says that could be achieved if all 63 million Trump voters donate $80 to the cause.
 The site includes a graphic that shows the fundraising campaign's progress, as well as photos and updates from the wall construction in New Mexico.

-The amount of donations currently stands at over $23 million, and Kolfage said donations have increased exponentially since photos and videos of the build-site were released over the weekend.
+The amount of donations currently stands at over $23 million, and Kolfage said donations have increased exponentially since photos and videos of the building site were released over the weekend.